The Common Distance Loss Problem

 Greater power and distance could very well be the most asked-for thing I see in our centers.
 Here is a typical story:

 My answer to this person is “probably… but let’s test you and see what you can do”.
 Then, a full Golf Performance Evaluation happens.
 In that, we do a Functional Movement Screen (you might know it as a TPI assessment).
 I tend to look carefully at several items.
 What I have learned over time is that several of those tests are related to consistency.
 Additionally, several of those tests are about power.
 Then, we break down the functional movement challenges, and finally, document and assess the swing motion with a K-Vest (3-D motion assessment) and a force plate called the “dynamic balance system”.
 Once we have all the data, I then build a program for this person to handle the physical challenges that are behind his distance challenges.
+Part of that program often involves learning to train your decelerators for swing power – a frequently overlooked component that directly supports the rotational control we measure in the assessment.

 In this person’s case, he was challenged by toe touch, bridge, abdominal control, overhead deep squat, independent pelvic rotation, independent torso rotation, and pelvic tilt in golf stance.
 Break down of those tests showed that he had profound weakness proximally, in the glutes, and abs rotationally, but that he was pretty strong in his push-pull movements.
 His spine rotation was weak, and his scapular control was weak.
 There was slight tightness in his left hip flexor.
+Understanding how pelvis positioning drives swing power makes clear why these deficits had such a dramatic effect on his distance.

 You might think, Dave, “how in the world are you going to help this man?”

 To me, this is a fairly straight forward situation.
 Fix the stability issues of Toe Touch, Overhead Deep Squat, and Pelvic Tilt in Golf Stance, and that will help his posture issues.
 That will have a positive effect on distance, as he will have an easier time finding the center of the face at impact.
 There is data from the club manufacturers that shows that, with the driver, for every quarter of an inch off the center of the face, the player gives up 10% of the distance.
 So by improving postural stability and helping the golfer find the center of the race, he gets longer without working on speed or rotation at all.
 How’s that for cool?
+Incorporating stability and control exercises for more golf power is exactly how we build that foundation before ever touching speed or rotation work.

 The bottom line is good fundamentals of function- clear toe touch, overhead deep squat, pelvic tilt in golf stance, independent pelvic rotation, and independent torso rotation- these are the physical keys to power and distance.
 These fundamentals seem to allow efficient and stable motion in the golf swing.
 That is a big factor in gaining distance and power.
+For those ready to take the next step, learning to build X-Factor power through core strength shows how these rotational fundamentals translate directly into measurable swing speed.

 If you try these exercises and you find them to be too challenging or uncomfortable, do not continue, until you have consulted with your physician.
 All exercises for golf should be customized to your needs after a proper evaluation.